Sound Is the Key

 This difference in sound is an important distinction between acoustic and electric guitars.
 An aspiring guitarist should consider this to be the main deciding factor when choosing their first guitar.

 Acoustic guitars tend to be slightly larger than their electric counterparts.
 The strings, in most cases, will be thicker and a little harder to press down onto the frets.
 While this makes acoustic guitars physically more difficult to play, the difference is very minor.
 Take a look at this article for a detailed description of all the parts on an acoustic guitar.

 Unlike electric guitars, acoustics do not require any additional accessories.
 There is no need for cords or amplifiers, the instrument makes sound on its own.
 While this is extremely convenient, the lack of an amplifier limits volume and sound manipulation like special effects or distortion.

 Acoustic guitars tend to be slightly more affordable than electrics, especially since there is no need for additional accessories.
-This makes them the most economic, but not necessarily the best option.
+This makes them the more economic option, though that does not necessarily make them the best option.
 If an aspiring guitarist has dreams of learning the instrument and starting a heavy metal rock band, an acoustic could be the wrong choice.

 Of course, everyone has to start somewhere.
 An acoustic guitar is great to learn on and a little easier on the wallet.
 If shredding hot riffs on an electric guitar is the ultimate goal, one can always be purchased after learning the basics on an acoustic first.